JosephM101/PriceCalc-Legacy/README.md

 > Requires Android 8.0 (API level 26) and newer
 >
-> Please note that all `.apk` files under the "Releases" section are debug builds of PriceCalc.
+> Please note that as of right now, all `.apk` files under the "Releases" section are debug builds of PriceCalc.

 ## ToC